1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What foods should I avoid if I have Barrett's Esophagus?

-What treatments work best for Barrett's Esophagus?
+What are the recommended treatments for Barrett's Esophagus?

-Effective treatments include proton pump inhibitors (PPIs), lifestyle modifications, and endoscopic procedures such as radiofrequency ablation (RFA) or endoscopic mucosal resection (EMR).
+Treatment options include proton pump inhibitors (PPIs), lifestyle modifications, and endoscopic procedures such as radiofrequency ablation (RFA) or endoscopic mucosal resection (EMR).

 Related Blogs